Mustang of the Week: Staff Sgt. Reika Samuel

-U.S. Air Force Staff Sgt.
-Reika Samuel, 51st Maintenance Group maintenance training scheduler, poses for a photo at Osan Air Base, Republic of Korea, Dec.
+OSAN AIR BASE – U.S. Air Force Staff Sgt.
+Reika Samuel, 51st Maintenance Group maintenance training scheduler, was recognized as Mustang of the Week at Osan Air Base, Republic of Korea, Dec.
 5, 2024.

-Samuel was recognized as Mustang of the Week for building classes that awarded 679 maintenance personnel with qualifications essential to performing their primary duties – all within the first 3 months of her being stationed at Osan AB.
-(U.S. Air Force photo by Staff Sgt.
-Kahdija Slaughter)
+Samuel joined the military to develop organically as a leader and hoped to live abroad as she did in her youth.
+Being a military child to an Army retired father in Okinawa, Japan, she knew at a young age that she wanted to serve.

+Her career began as an F-35 avionics maintainer; now, as member of the education and training career field, she ensures all personnel assigned to the 51st MXG are knowledgeable about the airframes they will work on upon arrival at Osan AB.

 |Date Taken: